Primary vs. Secondary Markets: Understanding the Key Difference

 With a detailed understanding of the primary market and secondary market, now let us look into the contrasting points between these markets.

-Comparison chart of primary and secondary market
+Comparison of primary and secondary market

 Basis of Distinction | Primary Market | Secondary Market |